The Trigger Experience

 Definition of Trigger

-A trigger is anything that arouses your senses and sets off mental, emotional, or behavioral cues and activates memories of a past hurtful, painful abusive or traumatic situation.
+A trigger is anything that arouses your senses and sets off mental, emotional, or behavioral cues and activates memories of past hurtful, painful abusive or traumatic situation.
 Triggers a particular to situations you have experienced.

 Triggers are connections between your conscious mind and the specific memories you have stored that have not been processed.
 Triggers revert you back to the emotions, behaviors, thoughts, physical sensations and reactions causing you to experience the memory the triggers are connected to and make you feel as though the experience is happening all over again.